DreamedWave/Thursday-Morning-Graduatin/README.md

       - Your song clear percentage then determines a Letter Ranking (such as F, D, C A, etc.) - inspired by Pizza Tower!
       - This makes it so that 100%ing a song is now ACTUALLY plausible, without requiring you to be a robot with complete accuracy!
       - Full Comboing a song isn't in vein though, as *something cool will happen when you sucessfully do so!
 Guess you'll have to wait and see~ >:3*
+ - **Quality of Life additions**
+      - Note Hit Sounds! (for both normal and hold notes - akin to that of osu's)
+      - A visual and auditory cue for when you break a combo! (to avoid beating a level thinking you Full Combo'd it, only to see that you missed 1 note somewhere... yeowch)
+      - Night Mode and Photosensitive mode!
  - **And many more!**
+      - Removed unecessary features like Replays and LUA implementation, as it really isn't gonna be used by me and only gave me more things to worry about.
+      - Improved some backend stuff such as improving the look of the camera shake, adding a *stop();* function to *FlxSoundGroups*, and being able to choose what *FlxCamera* the transition takes place in!.
       - Honestly like I will probably list all the features here at one point but I literally need to write a research paper dawg I- ADMJSOVGJDBSFB
 <br></br>